ccbrown/needy/commands.md

 dev-mode
 --

 Enables development of a need without destroying your work.
-This more or less bypasses the clean of the source directory before building a specific need, allowing you to make and test changes to the library.
+This more or less bypasses the initialization of the source directory before building a specific need, allowing you to make and test changes to the library.

 Example: